Ruby on Rust

 Cross-Compilation

 Publishing native gem binaries is incredibly important for Ruby on Rust gems.
 No one likes seeing the infamous Compiling native extensions.
 This could take a while... message when they install a gem.
-An in Rust, we all know that compiling can take a while...
+And in Rust, we all know that compiling can take a while...

-It's important to make sure that your gem is as fast as possible to install, that why rb-sys is built from the ground up to support this use-case. rb-sys integrates seamlessly with rake-compiler and rake-compiler-dock.
+It's important to make sure that your gem is as fast as possible to install, that's why rb-sys is built from the ground up to support this use-case. rb-sys integrates seamlessly with rake-compiler and rake-compiler-dock.
 By leveraging the hard-work of others, cross-compilation for Ruby gems is as simple and reliable as it would be for a C extension.

 💡 Tip: Join the Slack channel to ask questions and get help from the community!